Metro 3: project frozen for 10 years, replaced by tram

 The agreement of 12 February 2026 seals the most structural decision for Brussels public transport in decades:

-- Metro 3 frozen for 10 years — the project as conceived (Albert — Bordet extension, ~5.2 billion EUR) is abandoned
+- Metro 3 frozen for 10 years — the project as conceived (Albert — Bordet extension, ~5.2 billion EUR) is suspended

 - Replaced by a tram completing the loop of the existing network